 Go to the beach…

 Mark the words of an expert – I come from Sardinia after all, and I know what a good beach looks like.
 Tel Aviv is blessed with really good urban beaches.
-Whether for a simple walk along the waterfront during the fall or spring season, or a dip in the clear Mediterranean waters when the temperatures rise, going to the beach is what to do in Tel Aviv for either fun and relaxation.
-The good news is that a bunch of them are also pet-friendly!
+Whether for a simple walk along the waterfront during the fall or spring season, or a dip in the clear Mediterranean waters when the temperatures rise, going to the beach is one of the best things to do in Tel Aviv for either fun and relaxation.
+Many of them them are also pet-friendly!

 … or to the park

-Park Hayarkon is a great urban oasis in Tel Aviv and the place to go to for a family picnic or for activities such as biking, running, climbing (yes, there’s a climbing wall!) etc. If looking for what to do in Tel Aviv at weekends, Park Hayarkon may be a very good option.
+Park Hayarkon is a great urban oasis in Tel Aviv and the place to go to for a family picnic, biking, running, climbing (yes, there’s a climbing wall!) etc. It’s a great place to hang out during the weekend.

 Admire a fabulous sunset

 Tel Aviv is a perfect place to stare at the sun setting on the horizon and dipping into the Mediterranean.
 Make sure to note down the sunset time and walk to the waterfront to enjoy the show.

 Markets are the perfect place to observe a bit of local action, and to learn more about the culture of the city and country you are visiting – whether through the items on sale (food does say a lot about a country!); or through the behavior of people at the market (do they bargain the prices?
 Do they yell for attention?).